kubeshark/docs/src/pages/en/integration_aws_s3.md

 ## Upload a Network Snapshot to S3

-The following wrapper conditionally generates PCAP files based on two KFL queries:
+The `wrapper.kflPcapS3` wrapper conditionally generates PCAP repositories based on two KFL queries:
 - `http and (response.status==500)` - HTTP traffic only where response status is 500
 - `dns` - all DNS traffic

-PCAP files are uploaded to AWS S3.
+PCAP repositories are uploaded to AWS S3 and a Slack notification is sent upon completion.

 ```js
 var KFL_PCAP_S3_KFL_ARR =[